-Learn how to set up, manage, and get the most out of your LTE Tool.
+Learn how to set up, manage, and get the most out of your LTE Action.

-Our Letters to the Editors Tool works by connecting supporters to their local papers.
+Our Letters to the Editors Action works by connecting supporters to their local papers.
 When letter writers provide a postal code, our databases automatically connect to their most relevant nearby publications.